Roshan1299/DevSwipe/docs/ARCHITECTURE.md

 4. User can like/dislike from either side
 5. SwipeHandler processes gesture and notifies CardStackManager
 6. CardStackManager removes current card and advances to next
+7. Swipe action may trigger backend API calls (like, save, etc.)
 ```

 ## 🎨 UI Architecture